 My Own Room Exceptions

-NIghts 2-4: only the nights in Puerto Natales will be in a single room.
+Nights 2-4: Torres del Paine National Park.
+Only the nights in Puerto Natales will be in a single room.

 For details of your joining hotel please refer to your tour voucher, G Account, the G Adventures App or contact your travel agent.